 Technically, it would be accessible by land, if you have some hip boots, and if you know the right person (and watch for snakes).
 The road leading towards the lighthouse (through the area once occupied by the old Fort Pike hospital) is fenced off, with a locked gate.
 It has been abandoned for over half a century.

-Lighthouses on the North Shore
+Lighthouse on New Orleans North Shore

 Tchefuncte River Lighthouse